-John Magnani, Ph.D., Vice President and Chief Scientific Officer
+John Magnani — Ph.D.
+Senior Vice President, Research, and Chief Scientific Officer

-Helen Thackray, M.D., FAAP, Vice President of Clinical Development and Chief Medical Officer
+Helen Thackray, M.D., FAAP — Senior Vice President, Clinical Development, and Chief Medical Officer

-Mr. Hahn has over 15 years of senior financial and operations experience in emerging organizations.
+Mr. Hahn has more than 15 years of senior financial and operations experience in emerging organizations.
 He joined GlycoMimetics in 2010.
-Previously, Mr. Hahn served as Executive Director of Finance at MiddleBrook Pharmaceuticals (formerly Advancis Pharmaceutical), a publicly traded specialty pharmaceutical company.
+Previously, Mr. Hahn served as executive director of finance at MiddleBrook Pharmaceuticals (formerly Advancis Pharmaceutical), a publicly-traded specialty pharmaceutical company.
 Prior to Advancis, he was a senior accountant with Bering Truck Corporation.
-He began his career as an auditor for the Bank of Clarke County.
-Over the last ten years, Mr. Hahn has worked with life science companies from early stages (including an initial public offering) through product launch.
-He has broad experience in developing strategic plans, creating business models, establishing accounting and auditing systems, and ensuring Sarbanes-Oxley compliance.
-Currently, Mr. Hahn serves as Chair for the Financial Executive Committee (FEF) of the Tech Council of MD and as a member of the Steering Committee of the DC chapter of the Association for Bio Financial Officers (ABFO).
+During the last 10 years, Mr. Hahn has worked with life science companies from early stages through product launch.
+He has been involved in multiple initial public offerings and has broad experience in developing strategic plans, creating business models, establishing accounting and auditing systems and ensuring Sarbanes-Oxley compliance.
+Currently, Mr. Hahn serves as co-chairman of the BIO Finance and Tax Committee, as a co-chairman of the Steering Committee of the Washington, DC chapter of the Association for Bio Financial Officers (ABFO), and also serves on the Securities and Exchange Commissions’ Advisory Committee on Small and Emerging Companies.
 He received a B.B.A. in Accounting from Shenandoah University and an M.B.A. from the University of Maryland.